Civil Rights Groups Say If Facebook Won't Act On Election Misinformation, They Will

 "Facebook is already being used to suppress the Black vote in 2020 and we've seen all sorts of attacks on Black voters across the country," said Rashad Robinson, Color of Change president, in a statement.
 "We're seeing an unprecedented amount of disinformation and misinformation traveling across the platform."

-The group is billing itself the "Real Facebook Oversight Board," which organizers said is a "deliberate troll" of the actual independent oversight board the company created to review decisions over what content it allows on its platform and make policy recommendations.
+The group is a project of the U.K.-based The Citizens, an activist organization founded by journalist Carole Cadwalladr, who broke the story of the Cambridge Analytica scandal.
+She said billing the group the "Real Facebook Oversight Board" is a "deliberate troll" of the actual independent oversight board the company created to review decisions over what content it allows on its platform and make policy recommendations.

 After lengthy delay, Facebook's board said on Thursday that it would launch in "mid to late October."
 The board will review cases submitted by users challenging content that has been removed, as well as decisions referred to it by Facebook.
 Its review process can take up to 90 days, meaning it is unlikely the board will weigh in on urgent election-related issues.